30543 - MATHEMATICAL ANALYSIS - MODULE 2

 - Exercises (exercises, database, software etc.)

 - Individual assignments

-Exercise sessions (again: both face-to-face and online) are dedicated to the application of the main theoretical results obtained during lectures to problems and exercises of various nature.
+Exercise sessions are dedicated to the application of the main theoretical results obtained during lectures to problems and exercises of various nature.

-Individual assignments have the precise aim of calling for an active involvement of students.
+Individual and/or group assignments have the precise aim of calling for an active involvement of students.

 |Continuous assessment||Partial exams||General exam|

 Students will be evaluated on the basis of written and oral exams and continuous assignements.

 Some individual and/or assignement will be proposed during the course with the aim of stimulating partecipation and evaluating

 - the ability to think on complex problems

 Both written and oral exams cover the whole syllabus of the course and contribute in a specific way to the assessment of the students’ acquired knowledge, in particular it has the aim of evaluating: